 Prerequisite: ENGL-1213 with a grade of C or better.
 Non-majors by permission only.
 A study of early American literature from the writings of the explorers and colonists through Edgar Allan Poe.
 This course is normally offered in the fall semester of even numbered years.

 3713 STRUCTURE OF THE ENGLISH LANGUAGE

-An advanced analysis of English grammar, emphasizing constituent structure, levels of usage, and application to writing This course is normally offered in the fall semester of even numbered years.
+An advanced analysis of English grammar, emphasizing constituent structure, instruction to non-native English speakers, and application to writing.
+This course is normally offered every semester.